-Our primary focus is dramatic work, although we do have connections that may mean that we will periodically be able to handle modelling and catwalk jobs.
+Our primary focus is dramatic work, although we do have connections such that we will be able to handle commericial modelling.

 Like any reputable agency, we cannot guarantee work for our clients.
 Nor can we guarantee auditions.
-Casting breakdowns are received daily and we take care to suggest our clients
+For actors, in addition to utilising direct relationships, casting breakdowns are received daily and we take care to suggest our clients

 for the roles that they are suitable for, but please bear in mind that there are many, many actors looking for work and only a limited number of appointments.

-This is also why we ask clients to let us know in advance of any dates where they will be unavailable for castings or filming.
+This is also why we ask clients to let us know in advance of any dates where they will be unavailable for castings, events or filming.
 This helps avoid booking appointments that clients cannot keep, which causes frustration for all involved.

 We evaluate all submissions on a case by case basis.
 We do work with clients from across the UK and Europe, but there are certain things you should bear in mind.
-Casting directors will not take into account
+For actors, casting directors will not take into account

 your additional expense and travel time to attend auditions, so you will need to ensure that this is viable for you.
 Jobs cast for the South East will generally not pay accommodation or added travel expenses and this should again be taken into account.

-The industry is evolving though and self-taping of initial auditions is becoming increasingly common.
+The industry is evolving though and self-taping of initial auditions has become increasingly common.
 This helps casting professionals to see people from a wider net before moving to physical call-ins for callbacks.